 or brain injury.

-Signs of epilepsy in toddlers and older children can also include:
+Epilepsy symptoms in toddlers and older children can also include:

 - Suddenly falling for no reason

 - Rolling his or her eyes and blinking repeatedly

 - Suddenly nodding of his or her head

 - Stiffening of the arms or legs

 can be well controlled by anticonvulsant drug therapy.
 Depending on the specific type of childhood epilepsy, some patients may need to take several different anti-epileptic drugs.
 Surgery is an important treatment option for children who have not been helped by medication, while dietary changes yield positive results in certain types of severe epilepsy.
 The surgical childhood epilepsy treatment was pioneered at Miami Children’s Hospital.
 Today, Miami Children’s Hospital is one of the few centers in the world performing epilepsy surgery in children with normal MRI scans of the brain.

 Will Epilepsy Affect Other Aspects of My Child’s Life?

 Certain types of childhood epilepsy can improve or go away completely by the time a child is in their late teens or twenties.
 For others, epilepsy is a life-long condition where anti-seizure drug therapy must be continued.
 While there is a very low risk of sudden death with epilepsy, serious injuries can occur during certain activities like driving.
 Your doctor can help you determine the best childhood epilepsy treatment.